monero-project/monero-site/README.md

 ### GitHub Issues

 We ask that if you open an issue on the site that you remain available for clarifying questions or corrections.
-We do our best to close issues that are resolved when we make changes to the site, but If your issue is resolved by a contributor and the issue is not closed we ask that you close it in a timely manner.
+We do our best to close issues that are resolved when we make changes to the site, but if your issue is resolved by a contributor and the issue is not closed we ask that you close it in a timely manner.
 A contributor may ask you to close an issue after it's confirmed fixed.
 Please review the changes to the site and close your issue if you can verify that it's fixed.

 ### Reviewing Process